Before we set out to define configuration management, it is crucial to understand why we need it in the first place. How does it come into the play?

-- It’s a formal defined and documented procedure first to identify and document physical and functional characteristic of the Configurable Items
+- It is a formally defined and documented procedure.
+It identifies and records the physical and functional characteristics of the Configurable Items.

-- Once identified control changes to the characteristics of Configurable Item
+- Once identified, it helps to control changes to the characteristics of Configurable Item

-- Record the history of changes done on configurable items
+- It records the history of changes done on each configurable items

-- Support the audit of these Configurable Items to verify conformance to the requirement
+- Also, it supports the audit of these Configurable Items.
+We use this audit to verify conformance to the requirements

 We need to first start from Configuration management planning, and the result of this planning could be Configuration management Plan.